Plaistow, New Hampshire: Economy and transportation

 Plaistow's economy is centered along New Hampshire Route 125 (Plaistow Road), a north–south road that connects the town with Haverhill, Massachusetts, to the south and Kingston, Epping, and Rochester, New Hampshire, to the north.
 Local businesses and numerous large chain stores are located along Route 125, which has become known for problems with heavy traffic during weekday commuting and weekend shopping hours.
 Route 125 intersects with Interstate 495 in Massachusetts 2 mi south of the center of Plaistow.

 Route 121A (Main Street) runs north to south through the center of Plaistow, as a local route.
 It crosses NH 125 north of the center of town and terminates at the Massachusetts border, where the road continues south for a few yards before terminating at Massachusetts Route 125.
 NH 121A leads north through East Hampstead and Sandown to Chester.
 New Hampshire Route 108 runs north to south along the eastern edge of Plaistow, just 0.1 mi west of the Massachusetts border.
 Route 108 leads north to Newton and Exeter and south to the center of Haverhill.
 NH 121 crosses the extreme southwestern corner of town for about 1000 feet.
 It leads west into Atkinson and terminates to the southeast at the Massachusetts border, where the road continues into Haverhill as North Main Street.

 Pan Am Railways (formerly the Boston and Maine Railroad) operates the main railroad line from Boston to Portland, Maine, which is utilized by Amtrak and by freight trains, running through Plaistow.
 Passenger stations for the Amtrak Downeaster are available in Haverhill to the south and Exeter to the north.
 A proposal to extend existing MBTA commuter rail service from Boston through Haverhill into Plaistow concluded in 2015 with the decision not to extend the route at this time.

-MVRTA bus 13 runs from the center of Haverhill to just south of the state border, where it stops on Route 125.
-While the bus does not allow people to get on or off in Plaistow, businesses close to the state border are within walking distance of the bus stop.
+MVRTA bus 13 runs from the center of Haverhill to Wal-Mart on Route 125.